 Both devices still have a large development community and we expect developers to put together stable Android P ROMs for both devices.

-If you’re interested in trying out Android P’s features, keep an eye out for stable Android P ROMs as we push away from today’s release date.
+If you’re interested in trying out Android P’s features, keep an eye out for stable Android P ROMs as we push away from the release of the latest Android P Developer Preview

 This isn’t the end of the line for the Nexus 5X or Nexus 6P.